 Table 5.
+ISP Assessment

+Standard Measure

+5.1 Conduct client eligibility evaluation every 6 months.
+The process to determine client eligibility must be completed in a time frame so that services are not delayed.
+Eligibility assessment must include at a minimum: Proof of income Proof of residency Proof of active participation in primary care or documentation of the client's plan to access primary care.

+5.2 All newly enrolled or reactivated case managed clients must have an acuity scale and comprehensive ISP completed within 15 days for a Level 4 and 30 days for a Level 1-3 of beginning the initial Intake At minimum, the initial assessment should cover the following areas: • Medical History/Physical Health Status • Medical Treatment and Adherence • Health Insurance

+Family/Domestic SituationHousing Status

-ISP Assessment Standard Measure Eligibility assessment must include at a minimum: Proof of income Proof of residency Proof of active participation in primary care or documentation of the client's plan to access primary care.
-At minimum, the initial assessment should cover the following areas: Medical History/Physical Health Status Medical Treatment and Adherence Health Insurance Family/Domestic Situation Housing Status Source of Income Nutrition/Food Mental Health Substance Abuse Personal and Community Support Systems Disclosure Risk Reduction Legal Issues Transportation Cultural Beliefs and Practices/Languages Dental Emergency Financial Assistance Additional Service Needs Ensure that documentation (case notes, initial assessment, or re-assessment) is in the client's record.
+5.3 All newly enrolled or re-certifying ADAP/HICP client must have an ISP completed within 30 days of beginning the application.
+Source of Income Nutrition/Food Mental Health Substance Abuse Personal and Community Support Systems Disclosure Risk Reduction Legal Issues Transportation Cultural Beliefs and Practices/Languages Dental Emergency Financial Assistance Additional Service Needs Ensure that documentation (case notes, initial assessment, or re-assessment) is in the client's record.